9:00 Boat Selection: Design and Construction Criteria - what makes a boat safe and comfortable for offshore voyaging

 I grew up sailing the Pacific with my family on boats we built in New Zealand.
 After becoming NZ’s first women apprenticed sailmaker I sailed as rigger aboard Maiden in the 1990 Whitbread Around the World Race (now The Volvo Race) and joined John in 1994.
 My 335,000 miles of ocean sailing include two Sydney-Hobart Races, international regattas and seven Cape Horn roundings intermixed with a ten-year involvement in tall ship sail-training.
 I hold a NZ Commercial Launchmaster’s license, am the author of The Essential Galley Companion and write the Galley Essentials column in 48 North Magazine.
 I keep busy enjoying Celtic step dancing, photography, triathlon training and sewing, even at sea.

-Nigel is best known for his Boatowner's Mechanical and Electrical Manual (now in its 4th edition with 300,000 copies sold), and Marine Diesel Engines (in its 3rd edition), both considered definitive works.
+Nigel Calder is best known for his Boatowner's Mechanical and Electrical Manual (now in its 4th edition with 300,000 copies sold), and Marine Diesel Engines (in its 3rd edition), both considered definitive works.
 He and his wife, Terrie annually cruise Europe aboard their Malo 46, Nada and have spent the last 35 years cruising and writing about the East Coast of North America, Bahamas, Cuba, the Caribbean, Atlantic, U.K, Scandinavia, and as far north as the Faroe Islands.
-Nigel will be co-presenting our Annapolis, Vancouver BC and Richmond, CA seminars.
+Nigel will be co-presenting at several of our 2020 seminars.

 Pete McGonagle is a marine engineer and certified processional yacht broker.
 He holds a USCG Unlimited Master's license and has logged over one million miles on merchant ships and 39,000 ocean miles cruising, racing and delivering sailing yachts.